-As with all acute, life-threatening conditions it’s important to assess the stability by ABCDE first.
-All patients with stroke should be admitted to a stroke unit.
+As with all acute life-threatening conditions it’s important to assess the stability by ABCDE first.
+All patients with suspected stroke should be admitted to a stroke unit.

 The most important and first diagnostic test is native CT.
 Ischaemia is usually not visible on native CT in the first 6 hours, but intracranial haemorrhage is visible much earlier.
 Therefore, the goal of native CT is to rule out haemorrhagic stroke.
-In a patient with stroke symptoms and negative CT, ischaemic stroke is presumed.
+In a patient with clinical features of stroke and no bleeding on CT, ischaemic stroke is presumed.
 In some cases, the “hyperdense artery” sign can be seen, which is due to a thrombus in the middle cerebral artery.
-MRI with DWI sequence is an alternative to native CT.

 ECG and labs are important but should not delay the native CT.